 *This post contains affiliate links.
-Thank you for your continued support.

-If you’ve taken on the task of grooming your Newfoundland or double coated breed by yourself you’ve probably read that a dog dryer is an important part of the grooming process.
+If you’ve taken on the task of grooming your Newfoundland or double-coated breed by yourself you’ve probably read that a dog dryer is an important part of the grooming process.

 Drying a Newfoundland’s coat is an important step in keeping their coat healthy and free of hot spots but you need some power to get through that dense coat.

 A high-velocity dog dryer, however, does.

-We’ll be talking about high-velocity dog dryers in this post because that is what is recommended for the Newfoundland.
+We’ll be talking about high-velocity dog dryers, or forced air dryers as some call it, in this post because that is what is recommended for the Newfoundland.

 They don’t have a heating element, instead, they use high-pressure air to blast the water from the coat.
 The motor will get warm the longer the dryer is in use but the air coming from the dryer should not be hot.

 Choosing one for the first time can be confusing so here are some tips that can help you narrow down your choices.

 Cubic feet per minute is a fixed measurement that indicates the actual volume of air that the dryer produces=air volume.
 Feet per Minute is the speed of the airflow coming from the dryer=air speed.
 This is what gets the water off of the dog’s fur so the bigger the number, the faster the dryer time.

 Look for a dryer with at least 2 different speeds.
 The slower speed is great to use around the face and sensitive areas and the slower speed works better when first exposing a dog to a high-velocity dog dryer.

-- Clean filters.
 Just like anything that has a filter, you’ll have to clean them every now and again so check to make sure the dryer you are checking out has easy to clean filters.

 All dog dryers are going to make some sort of noise but the quieter the better for the dog and you.
 Some manufacturers will take extra steps to put sound insulators in the dryer body to make it quieter.